Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DonkeyRepublic.md

 ## Improvements to make

+### 1. Fix PROW

-### 1. Don't include bikes that do not exist in public space
+#### 1.1 Don't include bikes that do not exist in public space

 Donkey Republic shares bikes with the Dashboard Deelmobiliteit, that do not exist in public space.

 Properties of this type of data is that it has a GPS location in public space, the property `is_disabled` is `1` and if you walk to the bike in real life, the bike is not there.

 To see examples of this type of incorrect data, [see this document](./DonkeyRepublic_extra.md).

+### 1.2 Include bikes that are in public space, but not in a hub

+The GBFS feed is missing bikes that should be included in the feed.

+The bikes that are not in Donkey hubs, but that are in public space, should be included in the GBFS feed.

 ### 2. Add vehicle type